trueos/pcbsd/src-qt5/docs/introduction.rst

 * The new AppCafe®, formerly called AppCafe® Remote, has replaced the old version of AppCafe®.

 * The :menuselection:`View --> Vulnerabilities` and :menuselection:`View --> Base updates history` have been added to :ref:`Update Manager`.

+* To save clutter in the boot menu when multiple boot environments exist, only the default boot environment and a link to the "Boot Environment Menu" appear.
+Click the
+  "Boot Environment Menu" entry to see the complete list of available boot entries.
+Figures 8.4b and 8.4c provide example screenshots.

 * The "Allow Stealth Sessions" checkbox has been added to :menuselection:`Control Panel --> Login Manager --> Misc`.